micha1805/BeCodeChallenges/BeCodeTDD_Challenge_README.md

 - You can test the Frontend too
 - etc.

-Document yourself on how to properly test your app in your framework, then implement it.
+Document yourself on how to properly test your app in your framework, then implement some testing features.